Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Introduction

-Domain adaptation is a similar problem in which only \textit{unlabeled data} is accessible in the target domain~\cite{glorot2011a}, while the source domain labeled data is accessible at the same time.
-The goal in UDA is to leverage from the source domain data to acclimate the deep neural network to generalize well in the target domain.
-An effective approach for domain adaptation is to align distributions of both domains by mapping data into a latent domain-invariant space~\cite{daume2009frustratingly,rostami2019learning}.
+Unsupervised domain adaptation (UDA) is a similar learning setting in which only \textit{unlabeled data} is accessible in the target domain~\cite{glorot2011a} along with labeled data in the source domain.
+The goal in UDA is to leverage from the source domain data to adapt the deep neural network to generalize well in the target domain.
+An effective approach for UDA is to align distributions of both domains by mapping data into a latent domain-invariant space~\cite{daume2009frustratingly}.
 As a result, a classifier that is trained using the source labeled data features in this space will generalize well in the target domain.
-Recent domain adaptation methods model this latent space as the output of a shared deep encoder.
+UDA methods model this latent space as the output of a shared deep encoder.
 The encoder network is trained such that the source and the target domains share a similar distribution in its output.
-This training procedure has been implemented using either adversarial learning~\cite{he2016deep,sankaranarayanan2018generate,pei2018multi,zhang2019domain,long2018conditional} or by directly minimizing the distance between the two distributions in the embedding~\cite{long2015learning,ganin2014unsupervised,long2017deep,kang2019contrastive,kang2019contrastive,rostami2019deep,rostami2020generative}.
-Adversarial learning~\cite{goodfellow2014generative} has been used to extract features that are maximally discriminative in the source domain and at the same are as indistinguishable as possible in the target domain.
-As a result, the distributions are aligned indirectly.
-Despite being effective, adversarial learning often requires delicate optimization initialization and architecture engineering to be stable~\cite{roth2017stabilizing}.
-In contrast, choosing the metric is the challenge for direct matching.
+This training procedure has been implemented using either adversarial learning~\cite{he2016deep,sankaranarayanan2018generate,pei2018multi,zhang2019domain,long2018conditional} or by directly minimizing the distance between the two distributions in the embedding~\cite{long2015learning,ganin2014unsupervised,long2017deep,kang2019contrastive,rostami2019deep}.